WulfmanGer/ARK-Survival-Ascendend-Mod-Cleaner/README.md

 ## Important note
 We strongly recommend using PowerShell 7.x.
 Using PowerShell 5.1 (the default) may cause errors (saving the script as a UTF8 BOM (Notepad++, for example) helps).
 PowerShell 7.x is installed via the MS Store - search for "Powershell" (provided by Microsoft).
 Then install.
-More information to follow! **lease share your feedback with 5.1**!
+More information to follow! **please share your feedback with 5.1**!
 I don't have the time right now to test it thoroughly.

 # ARK: Survival Ascended – Mod Cleaner Script